bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/10_Tutorial.rst

 This section contains all COMPSs related tutorials.

-It is divided into three main sections:
+It is divided into seven sections:

 1. **Introduction**: Introduction to COMPSs
 2. **Programming Python applications**: PyCOMPSs tutorial